breandan/kotlingrad/README.md

 When the shape of an N-dimensional array is known at compile-time, we can use type-level [integer literals](src/main/kotlin/edu/umontreal/kotlingrad/dependent) to ensure shape conforming tensor operations (inspired by [Nexus](https://github.com/ctongfei/nexus) and others).

 Another optimization is to encode some useful properties of matrices into a variable's type, (e.g. `Singular`, `Symmetric`, `Orthogonal`, `Unitary`, `Hermitian`).
-Although it would be difficult to infer such properties using the JVM type system, if the user specified them explicitly, we could perform a number of optimizations on specialized matrices.
+Although it would be difficult to infer such properties using the JVM type system, if the user specified them explicitly, we could perform a number of specialized optimizations on such matrices.

 ### Scalar functions